charxhit/recaptcha-manager/README.md

 - __Efficiency__ - Apart from sending HTTP requests to communicate with the solving service's API in a separate background process, the requests are also sent asynchronously so that the service response times do not slow down scripts requiring a high volume of recaptchas

-However, recaptcha-manager is not suitable for all applications.
-Some things to keep in mind:
+**However, recaptcha-manager is not suitable for all applications.
+Some things to keep in mind:**

-- Only supports Python 3.4 and above
+- Only supports Python 3.5 and above
 - Only recaptcha-v2 and recaptcha-v3 are supported
-- Only practical for use cases which repeatedly require captcha tokens for the same site
+- Support available only for Windows systems

 ## Installation